UBC-CIC/Student-Connect-App/docs/DataAggregationArchitecture.md

   - A Lambda function that updates data in the Document Hash DynamoDB Table and Elasticsearch

-* The Document Hasher Lambda function (marked by the orange `2`, and triggered by Step Functions after the Lambda marked by blue `2`) is designed to iterate through the ***N*** Website Data DynamoDB tables and add them to Elasticsearch for recommendation purposes.
-It does so by doing the following:
+* The Document Hasher Lambda function (marked by the orange `2`, and triggered by Step Functions after the Lambda marked by blue `2`) is designed to update the document items present in Elasticsearch with the aid of the Document Hash Table.
+The document data type to update is passed through from Step Functions:
-  - Creates a hash out of the entire document string for all document items in the Website Data DynamoDB tables, thereby creating a list of hashes (L1).
+  - Creates a hash out of the entire document string for all document items in the Website Data DynamoDB table (as specified in the `dataType` parameter in Step Functions), thereby creating a list of hashes (L1).
 This list represents items present in the website.

-  - Get a list of all document hashes (L2) from the Document Hash DynamoDB Table for the particular document type.
-    This list represents items present in Elasticsearch
+  - Get a list of all document hashes (L2) from the Document Hash DynamoDB Table for the particular document type i.e `events`, `news`, `blogs` etc. This list represents items present in Elasticsearch.

   - Compare the list L1 and L2.
     - If a hash is in L2 but not in L1, that means a document is outdated since it does not match what is present in the